Semantics

 </div>

-- These classes are easy to read.
-No mental mapping is required.
+- These classes are easy to read without needing to be interpreted

-2. Because it's easier to build responsive sites
+2. Because they make it easier to build responsive sites

 Imagine coding a two-column responsive grid whereby: